cotterman/DengueCode/README.md

     * /srv/scratch/carolyn/dengue_project/raw_data (contains all raw .d files)
 * amold.lbl.gov:
     * /srv/scratch/carolyn/converted_serumR1, ../converted_serumR2 (contains serum mzML files)

 Note: The datasets I used for the R33 analysis are what Natalia put in folders labeled:
     * incoming/First batch 2012 (I relabled "/serumR1")
     * incoming/Second batch 2013 (I relabeled "/serumBadR2")
+        * this data is bad and should probably not be used
     * incoming/Third batch 2014 (I relabeled "/serumR2)
-## What Natalia called the second batch is bad and should probably not be used.

 ## Location of other project materials:
 * on my PC: /home/carolyn/Dengue_dx (E drive from Window's perspective)